Matthias84/speech2josm/readme.md

 ## limitations

+* false positives detected  esp. with noise
 * number of recognized tags is pretty limited
-* false positives detected  esp. with noise
+* only english language
 * no numeric / ... custom values
 * JOSM control limited to tagging features only